-- 33. Prior to issuance of a certificate of occupancy for the project, bicycle parking shall be reviewed and approved by the Community and Economic Development Department and installed/operational.
-Pursuant to Municipal Code §17.44.090.A, the project shall provide bicycle parking at a minimum rate of 0.2 bicycle parking spaces per hotel unit for a minimum of 33 spaces (166 units x 0.2 = 33.2 spaces).
-Of those 30 spaces, 15% are required to be for short-term use (generally less than 8 hours) and 85% are required to be for long-term use (generally all day, overnight, or seasonally). - 34.
-Pursuant to Mitigation Measure 5.3-3c from the 1999 SPEIR (see attached Mitigation Measures), the project shall use minimally reflective glass and all of the window glazing shall meet the performance standards of HP Sun II, or equivalent, low-e factory installed gray tinted glass in order to reduce reflectivity.
+- 32. Pursuant to Mitigation Measure 5.3-3c from the 1999 SPEIR (see Mitigation Measures below), the project shall utilize minimally reflective glass and all of the window glazing shall meet the performance standards of HP Sun II, or equivalent, low-e factory installed gray tinted glass in order to reduce reflectivity.
 All interior lights shall be "ambient" lighting with the fixtures directed upwards onto the walls and ceilings so as not to be directly visible through windows.
-Canned, recessed lights should not be visible through the windows from outside of the building or off-site. - 35.
+Canned, recessed lights should not be visible through the windows from outside of the building or off-site. - 33.
+Prior to issuance of a certificate of occupancy for the project, all required vehicle parking spaces shall be inspected and approved by the Community and Economic Development Department and the Public Works Department for compliance with the North Village Specific Plan requirements and the Town's Public Works Standards.
+At a minimum, there shall be 127 vehicle parking spaces with a minimum size of 9-feet x 18-feet and at least 14 exterior vehicle parking spaces with minimum size of 10-feet by 20-feet. - 34.
 Sign permits are required prior to installation of any signage, and all signage shall comply with Municipal Code Chapter 17.48 (Signs) and the Town's Design Guidelines.
-The monument sign will require approval from the Planning and Economic Development Commission Design Committee.
-Depending on the number and sign of the signs, a Master Sign Program may be required.
-The Master Sign Program will require subsequent review from the Community and Economic Development Department and approval form the Planning and Economic Development Commission. - 36.
-All roof-mounted equipment shall be painted a neutral or dark color with a non-reflective finish. - 37.
+A monument sign will require approval from the Planning and

+Economic Development Commission Design Committee.
+Depending on the number and size of signs, a Master Sign Program may be required.
+The Master Sign Program will require subsequent review from the Community and Economic Development Department and approval form the Planning and Economic Development Commission.

+- 35. All roof vents and/or equipment shall be painted a dark, matte color to blend with the roof. - 36.
 No snow shall shed or be deposited onto adjacent properties or Town right-of-way.
 This shall include snow that is removed from any portion of the property, including, but not limited to, the structure, driveway, and/or common areas.
 All interim snow storage areas shall be on the subject property.
-The property owner shall be subject to fines pursuant to Municipal Code §12.16.030 (Snow Removal Violation/Penalty) if found to be in violation of this condition. - 38.
-Noise generated by the project shall meet the requirements of the Specific Plan and/or the Town's noise regulations, as applicable.
+The property owner shall be subject to fines pursuant to Municipal Code §12.16.030 (Snow Removal Violation/Penalty) if found to be in violation of this condition. - 37.
+Placement of vents / and ventilation equipment for the parking garage and the mechanical equipment rooms shall be directed away from the adjacent residential condominium development located east of the site. - 38.
+Noise levels generated by the project shall adhere to the requirements of the Specific Plan and/or the Town's noise regulations, as applicable. - 39.
+The applicant shall screen the two transformers located in the northwest portion of the site with a decorative wall, fence, or dense landscape.
+The method of screening shall be approved by the Community and Economic Development Director prior to issuance of a building permit for the project.